FlorentCLMichel/quetta/manual.typ

 === Generalities<sec-quenya-gen>

-The implementation of the Quenya mode mostly follows Reference @tengwar-eruantalince, summarizing information available in Appendix E of @lotr and examples provided in other parts of the book.
+The implementation of the Quenya mode mostly follows Reference @tengwar-eruantalince, summarizing information available in Appendix E of the trilogy @lotr and examples provided in other parts of the books.
-In universe, the Quenya language and pronunciation evolved somewhat between its origins and events described in @lotr; in this implementation, we aim to stay close to the Second Age conventions.
+In Tolkien's invented universe, the Quenya language and pronunciation evolved somewhat between its origins and events described in @lotr; in this implementation, we aim to stay close to the Second Age conventions.
-Here are a few basic examples:
+Here are a few basic examples :

-#v(paragraph-skip-b)

-#tengwar-snippet("quenya[quenya]")

-#tengwar-snippet("quenya[quetta]")

-#tengwar-snippet("quenya[tengwar]")

-#tengwar-snippet("quenya[namárië]")

-#v(paragraph-skip-b)

-#h(-paragraph-indent)A full description of the Quenya mode is beyond the scope of this document.
+A full description of the Quenya mode is beyond the scope of this document.
 As a first approximation, consonant sounds are represented by _tengwar_ as follows#footnote[In these tables, the letter ‘u’ represents the consonant sound ‘w’.]:

 #v(paragraph-skip-b)